List of Judge Dredd characters: Maitland

+First appearance: 2000 AD #1790 (2012).
+Created by Al Ewing and Nick Dyer.

 Judge Maitland is a judge working for Accounts.
 She first appeared in "The Bean Counter" (prog 1790), the first strip after Day of Chaos, where she had a 'meeting' with Dredd in the middle of a riot because he would not come to her office.
 A highly lethal combatant, in mid-battle she berated Dredd for his contempt towards divisions like Accounts and his lack of paperwork, pointing out the necessity of "bean counters" like her to keep Justice Department functioning.

 In "The Cold Deck," she reported to Chief Judge Hershey about the city's crippled finances and advised nationalising the banks that had collapsed, then reclaiming their capital retroactively.
 Unknown to either of them, she was part of Dredd and Judge Smiley's team investigating Judge Bachmann: after tracking Black Ops' funds to Overdrive Inc, she was mindwiped so that Bachmann would not find out that he had recruited her.
 Her memory was returned when Black Ops' coup started, as Bachmann's office was right next to Accounts; she was able to rescue a wounded Dredd, patch him up, and hold off Black Ops agents until help arrived.
 After the coup was stopped, Dredd apologised for doubting her work in Accounts.
 She was subsequently promoted to head of Accounts Division, as the previous head (and "72.342%" of the division) had been killed in Bachmann's coup.

 Maitland has been successful as head of accounts but has found the job stressful due to the constant rebudgeting and more demands with less money being pushed upon her.
-While looking for a suitable compromise she realized that by spending more on education and social welfare programmes the department could balance the books, dramatically decrease crime and increase the quality and length of their citizens' lives.
-The council rejected her proposal and Logen even asked the SJS to begin monitoring her.
-She took her ideas to Dredd however, who was more keen and interested in them and said that he would take them to the Council himself.
+While looking for a suitable compromise she realised that by spending more on education and social welfare programmes the department could balance the books, dramatically decrease crime and increase the quality and length of their citizens' lives.
+The Council of Five rejected her proposal and Chief Judge Logan even asked the SJS to begin monitoring her.
+She took her ideas to Dredd however, who was more receptive and said that he would take them to the Council himself.
+Logan subsequently authorised Maitland to conduct a pilot scheme in the North West Hab Zone.

+The pilot scheme was successful and vindicated her theories but was unpopular with hardliners on the Council.
+One Judge Hernandez schemed with a wealthy media baron to sabotage the scheme and when Maitland discovered this he freed a mob hitman from the cubes and set her up to be assassinated by him.
+After her death Hernandez publicly destroyed her image and legacy, burying her success, concealing the data proving her theories correct.
+Maitland however suspecting her own assassination leaked some of it out and Dredd, although unable to prove it, deduced Hernandez's corruption and involvement in her death.